• Courses

 Refresh that page (the Preview and Debug mode should appear).

 Click the DOM Ready event on the left side and check whether the Custom HTML tag has fired.
 If yes, that’s good.
-This is exactly what you should expect.
-If the Custom HTML tag has fired, this means that the audio player is present.
-Once you start interacting with the player, some new events will start appearing in the Preview and Debug panel.
+You should expect this.
+If the Custom HTML tag has fired, the audio player is present.
+Once you start interacting with the player, new events will appear in the Preview and Debug panel.

-Those events are possible because the listener is doing its job, it listens to player interactions and then sends them to the Data Layer so that GTM could be informed.
+Those events are possible because the listener is doing its job; it listens to player interactions and then sends them to the Data Layer so that GTM can be informed.

-If you let the player play and you’ll see even more events (e.g. every 10% of the audio length, a new event will be pushed.
-Also, pause, play, finished events are supported).
+If you let the player play, you’ll see even more events (e.g., every 10% of the audio length, a new event will be pushed.
+Also, pause, play, and finished events are supported).

 Click any of the audio events and go to the Data Layer tab.
-You’ll see some useful data related to that audio player, like audioPlayerAction and audioTitle.
+You’ll see helpful data related to that audio player, like audioPlayerAction and audioTitle.

-Even though this data is visible in the Preview mode, you cannot use them as triggers or variables, unless you specifically instruct GTM to do so.
-This can be done by creating the Custom Event trigger and several Data Layer Variables.
+Even though this data is visible in the Preview mode, you cannot use them as triggers or variables unless you specifically instruct GTM to do so.
+You can do this by creating the Custom Event trigger and several Data Layer Variables.
 So let’s do that.

 I didn’t create the audioValue variable because I don’t use it (but you can).
-It returns the threshold (in seconds) of where the video was paused (at least, I think so).
+It returns the threshold (in seconds) of where the video was paused (at least, I think).

 #3.
 Google Analytics event tag

-Next step, let’s send the audio player event data to Google Analytics.
-In GTM, go to Tags > New > Universal Analytics and enter the following settings:
+In the next step, let’s send the audio player event data to Google Analytics.
+In GTM, go to Tags > New > Google Analytics: GA4 Event and enter the following settings:

 If you have given different names to Data Layer Variables, then enter those exact names in the GA event tag’s settings.